 with $(G^{+},G^{-})$ the differential pair assigned to each synapse.
 A static address map ties each software weight to its physical cell pair.
 This scale factor $s$ is related to the scalar gain $\kappa$ introduced during on-chip MAC operations to map the read current to the perceptron logits: $s = \kappa V_\mathrm{read}$.

-\paragraph{Training loop (hardware-in-the-loop).} Following an initial array read, each update step proceeds as: \begin{enumerate}\itemsep0pt \item Software inference using the current $W$ to obtain activations/logits. \item Gradient computation for the chosen loss: backpropagation, SFF (eq.~\eqref{eq:sfffinal}), or competitive forward (eq.~\eqref{eq:cffinal}). \item Gradient sparsification: entries below the threshold $\tau$ are zeroed; for layerwise schedules, frozen layers are masked. \item Programming sweep: for each selected synapse, apply a single sub-1\,V reset pulse to the appropriate device of the differential pair (pulse on $G^{-}$ for a positive gradient, on $G^{+}$ for a negative gradient). \item Verification read: re-read $(G^{+},G^{-})$ to update $W$ and log statistics. \end{enumerate}
+\paragraph{Training loop (hardware-in-the-loop).} Following an initial array read, each update step proceeds as: \begin{enumerate}\itemsep0pt \item Software inference using the current $W$ to obtain activations/logits. \item Gradient computation for the chosen loss: backpropagation, SFF (eq.~\eqref{eq:sfffinal}), or competitive forward (eq.~\eqref{eq:cffinal}). \item Gradient sparsification: entries below the threshold $\tau$ are zeroed; for layerwise schedules, frozen layers are masked. \item Programming sweep: for each selected synapse, apply a single sub-1\,V reset pulse to the appropriate device of the differential pair (pulse on $G^{+}$ for a positive gradient, i.e. a negative update, pulse on $G^{-}$ for a negative gradient, i.e. a positive update). \item Verification read: re-read $(G^{+},G^{-})$ to update $W$ and log statistics. \end{enumerate}

 Backpropagation models are trained layerwise from output to input (Fig.~\ref{fig:backprop2}); forward-only models are trained layerwise from input to output using their local losses (Fig.~\ref{fig:forward}).